catarina-moreira/PINNs_Reading_Group/SINDy/README.md

  Ultimately, an example of an interpretable and generalizable model is Newton's

- \[ F = m a. \]
+ $$ F = m a. $$

-This is interpretable in the sense that it has only three terms: $f$, $m$ and $a$, and we can use this model for a problem of interets, analyse, explain and interpret it.
+This is interpretable in the sense that it has only three terms: $f$, $m$ and $a$, and we can use this model for a problem of interest, analyse, explain and interpret it.
 This is also generalizable: works for apples falling and spaceships going to the moon.

-In order to do this, we need modes that are simple and by simple we mean that they are low-dimensional (represented by a few variables) and by models that are sparse, that is, models that have as few terms in the dynamical system as are needed to describe the observed dynamics. **This is the philosophy of the SINDy model: we want space models in terms of a few variable!s**.
+In order to do this, we need models that are simple and by simple we mean that they are low-dimensional (represented by a few variables) and sparse, that is, models that have as few terms in the dynamical system as are needed to describe the observed dynamics. **This is the philosophy of the SINDy model: we want sparse models in terms of a few variable!s**.

 ## Chaotic Thermal Convection: The Lorenz Attractor